Medicare copays for new Alzheimer's drug could reach $11,500

 Biogen, which developed the Alzheimer's drug with Japan’s Eisai Co., said earlier this week that it expects a gradual uptake and not a sharp “hockey-stick” spike.

-Biogen priced the drug after careful research, said Chirfi Guindo, Biogen's head of global product.
-Biogen has committed to no price increases for four years.
+The drug's price was determined after careful research, said Chirfi Guindo, Biogen's head of global product.
+The company has committed to no price increases for four years.

 Guindo said that the company looked at prices for advanced medications to treat cancer and other complex conditions.
 “We have priced Aduhelm at roughly a third the level of the cancer immunotherapies,” he said during a teleconference this week.
 “So, we consider this to be a really responsible price and we consider this to be a price that is sustainable for the system.”

-Note: This story has been corrected to reflect that the Kaiser Family Foundation report was released Thursday, not Wednesday.